Pillars Fund

 Pillars Fund is a grant-making organization and Muslim community foundation named in reference to the five pillars of Islam, the third of which is Zakat.

-Founded in 2010 in the mold of United Way and Jewish Federations of North America, and headquartered in Chicago, Illinois, Pillars is focused on funding secular non-profit programs supporting American Muslims in media, public relations, and leadership development.
-It is one of the largest funders of Muslim issues in the United States.

-Governance

 Pillars Fund is governed by a Board of Advisors, many of whom are prominent American Muslims.
 The organization makes particular effort to ensure that donations go to projects that would not elicit controversy.
+It is one of the largest funders of Muslim issues in the United States.

+History

+Founded in 2010 in the mold of United Way and Jewish Federations of North America, and headquartered in Chicago, Illinois, Pillars is focused on funding secular non-profit programs supporting American Muslims in media, public relations, and leadership development.